 It’s worth noting that breastfed babies can also develop oral thrush in their mouths.
 And, what’s more, mum and baby can pass thrush on to each other, this can reoccur if not treated.
 Midwife and mum-of-one, Marie Louise tells us, “Unfortunately, some mums mistake thrush for nipple trauma assuming they have a poor latch.
 Most people only know about vaginal thrush and don’t realise that you can, in fact, get thrush in the mouth or even gut as the yeast infection likes to grow in warm and moist places.”

-One of the reasons why some nursing mothers develop pain and thrush is because childbirth and parenting a newborn is challenging on the body.
+One of the reasons why some nursing mothers develop breastfeeding pain and thrush is because childbirth and parenting a newborn is challenging on the body.
 This can lower the immune system, which makes new mums vulnerable to infections.
 And if the mum or baby needs antibiotics or corticosteroids these drugs can create the right environment for thrush to take hold.

-How do I know if I have thrush breastfeeding and what does it look like?
+How do I know if I have breastfeeding thrush and what does it look like?